yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

 The OpenWrt web interface is based on a set of shell and awk scripts and the form processing is done with haserl.
 It uses the Busy``Box HTTPD server and is commonly called Webif.[[FootNote(An interesting [http://forum.openwrt.org/viewtopic.php?pid=12558#p12558 historical document] in the Openwrt forum.)]]

  [http://www.x-wrt.org/ Webif^2] is based on Openwrt's web administration tool, Webif, with the thought that there is no need to reinvent the wheel.
 Webif`^`2 tries to add functions that can help novice users quicker into Openwrt.
-Much of the included code is taken from Webif`^`2 code at some stage of its developement.
+Much of the included code is taken from Webif`^`2 code at some stage of its development.

- The "Programmers Guide to Webif" is the only documentaion available, unless you read the code...
-It is a Dummy's guide based on this dummy's research as an outsider to the webif(^2) developement.
+ The "Programmers Guide to Webif" is the only documentation available, unless you read the code...
+It is a Dummy's guide based on this dummy's research as an outsider to the webif(^2) development.

  If you feel that you can make a difference, post a NEW topic in [http://forum.x-wrt.org X-Wrt's forum] saying which module you may be able to do and see if someone else is doing the same thing: maybe cooperate.